 I teach semi-private classes, which means I intentionally keep my class size under 10 students.
 By keeping my class size small, I can make sure that all of my students get the quality of instruction they need.
 My Sifu told me something a long time ago that applies to this idea, "A bad student doesn't always mean a bad teacher, but a bad teacher ALWAYS means a bad student."
 I take pride in passing on my Wing Chun, and I want GOOD students who take pride in what they're learning.
 With this in mind, I only take on serious students who lead a good life and who will practice regularly outside of class.
 Also, I do not have belts or ranks.
 In traditional Chinese martial arts, there are no ranks.
 Once a student learns the system and is competent, he/she is awarded a certificate, so that is how my classes work.
 I believe in this because it promotes more of a family environment, where everyone (including me) has something to learn.
 My classes meet on Monday and Thursday nights at 8:00pm, and every other Saturday at 2:00pm, and classes last an hour to an hour and a half.
 Class dues are $100.00 per month, or $500.00 for six months.
 There are no other costs, no uniforms or equipment to buy, etc.

-If you're genuinely interested in learning Wing Chun, and are willing to commit the necessary time, practice, and money, feel free to email Sifu Lewis or call him at: (662) 832-7717 (between 8:00am and 8:00pm).
+If you are genuinely interested in learning Wing Chun, and willing to commit the necessary time and money, please feel free to email me at: firstname.lastname@example.org or call me at: (662) 832-7717 (between 8:00am and 8:00pm).